LWCHN/CTEC/README.md

 # Build docker image
 1. How to download/pull CTEC docker image

-The docker image can be downloaded from https://hub.docker.com/r/lwchn/ctec/tags by docker pull lwchn/ctec:v1
+The docker image can be downloaded from https://hub.docker.com/r/lwchn/ctec/tags by

+docker pull lwchn/ctec:v1

-2. How to build CTEC docker image
+3. How to build CTEC docker image

-Alternately, this image can be build by Dockerfile with docker build ./ -t ctec:v1
+Alternatively, this image can be built by Dockerfile and requirement.txt provided in this reop, with:

+docker build ./ -t ctec:v1

-3. How to use CTEC docker image docker run -u root -v LOCAL_PATH_OF_GIT_REPO:/ctec_work/:rw ctec:v1 bash -c "python /ctec_work/ctec_two_method_unknown_cluster.py"
+4. How to use CTEC docker image

+docker run -u root -v LOCAL_PATH_OF_GIT_REPO:/ctec_work/:rw ctec:v1 bash -c "python /ctec_work/ctec_two_method_unknown_cluster.py"

 docker run -u root -v LOCAL_PATH_OF_GIT_REPO:/ctec_work/:rw ctec:v1 bash -c "python /ctec_work/ctec_two_method_known_cluster.py"

+The "LOCAL_PATH_OF_GIT_REPO" should be replaced by local CTEC project path.

 # Disclaimer